I went to a party

 The next morning was so not.

-…because it turns out that drinking JAMESON for 6 hours straight is not the best move for a mother of three who is sleep deprived, out of drinking shape, and clearly suffering some sort of residual effects from a previous head trauma.
+…because it turns out that drinking JAMESON for 6 hours straight is not the best move for a mother of three who is sleep deprived and out of drinking shape…and clearly suffering some sort of residual effects from a previous head trauma, because what kind of decision-making skills are those.

 Like, seriously.
 Life is choices.